 Generally, the grant-date fair value of each award is recognized as expense over the requisite service period.
 However, expense recognition differs in the case of certain performance share units where the ultimate payout is performance-based.
-For these awards, at each reporting period, the Company estimates the ultimate payout and adjusts the cumulative expense based on its estimate and the percent of the requisite service period that has elapsed.
+For these awards, at each reporting period, the Group estimates the ultimate payout and adjusts the cumulative expense based on its estimate and the percent of the requisite service period that has elapsed.

-Presented below are the components of total share-based compensation as recorded in our Consolidated Statements of Operations for the years ended December 31, 2019, 2018 and 2017 (in thousands).
+Presented below are the components of total share-based compensation as recorded in our Consolidated Profit and Loss Account for the years ended December 31, 2019 and 2018 (in thousands).

-2019 2018 2017 Selling, general and administrative expenses \$ 44,159 \$ 44,454 \$ 38,292 Research and development expenses 4,501 2,251 4,197 Cost of revenues 10,482 7,366 7,660 Total share-based compensation expense \$ 59,142 \$ 54,071 \$ 50,149
+2019 2018 Selling, general and administrative expenses 44,159 \$ 44,454 Research and development expenses 4,501 2,251 Cost of sales 10,482 7,366 Total share-based compensation expense 59,142 \$ 54,071